codeplaysoftware/standards-proposals/accessor-alias/sycl-2.2/index.md

   // Create a placeholder with read-write access to bufC
   // The accessor is immediately registered and returned
-  // The provided access mode instructs the scheduler to ignore previous data
+  // The provided discard property instructs the scheduler
-  // and "weaken" the scheduling mode to write-only
+  // to ignore previous data
   // accC is of type accessor<int>
-  auto accC = cgh.require<access::mode::discard_write>(accessor<int>{bufC});
+  auto accC = cgh.require(accessor{bufC}, property::discard_v);

   ...
 });